 Author: Scott Kennedy, Indiana University

-Scott Kennedy is Director of the Research Center for Chinese Politics & Business at Indiana University.
-His most recent book is Beyond the Middle Kingdom: Comparative Perspectives on China’s Capitalist Transformation (Stanford University Press, 2011).
+Scott Kennedy is director of the Research Center for Chinese Politics & Business, Indiana University.